How To Stop Caring About What Others Think Now

 If the answer to these questions is yes, move on to the next criteria.

-On the contrary, if the answer is a no, move on with your life.
-This person is clearly not important enough to live in your head rent-free.
+On the contrary, if the answer is no, move on with your life.

 If you still cannot move on, think about why this opinion matters to you.